AutoFlowResearch/SmartPeak/docs/start/features.rst

 .. image:: ../images/workflow_parameters_edit.png

+Examples of optimized parameters for different acquisition methods are provided in the :ref:`tutorials`.

 Example 1: Debug feature finding, selection, and filtering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first part of developing an automated data processing method is to optimize the feature finding, selection, and filtering paramters.
+We recommend using the bulk statistics in ``View | Statistics`` and visualizations provided in ``View | Chromatograms`` to gain intuition about how each of the parameter changes affect feature finding, selection, and filtering.
+We also recommend using the feature reports in ``Actions | Report`` and exporting the long (Feature DB) or matrix (Feature Table) formats to get a more fine-grained view of how each of the parameter changes affect feature finding, selection, and filtering.

 **Feature Finding**
 The feature finding step entails (optionally) smoothing and integrating the features (also called peaks or convex hulls) in 2D (e.g., XIC chromatogram of intensity vs time or XIC spectrum of time vs m/z) or 3D (e.g., intensity vs time vs m/z).